BadyalAvi/modaegis-threat-engine/README.md

 ### 2. Authentication

-Log your Devvit CLI into your Reddit account:
+Log your Devvit CLI into your Reddit account to establish the server connection:

 ```bash
 npm run login

 ```

-### 3. Deployment
+### 3. Compile & Deploy

-Upload the application to the Reddit server environment and install it to your test subreddit:
+Upload the application to the Reddit server environment and install it to your designated test subreddit:

 ```bash
 npx devvit upload